-Above, this pole piece is flipped.
-Do this for all pole pieces, and voila!
+Above, this procedure flips the pole piece.
+Do this for all magnets, and voila!
 You’ve reversed your pickup’s magnetic orientation.

 3.)
 Analog Multimeter

 “Analog, you say?
 Isn’t that outdated?”
 Nope.
-A needle-style meter is very useful for checking a guitar’s phase.
+A needle-style meter is handy for checking a guitar’s phase.
 Take a look at our article on how to check the phase of a pickup here.

 4.)
 Some Paraffin Wax

-You might not need a whole block, but having a few scrapes of Parafin Wax around is a great idea.
-If you see copper wire on the pickup that looks like it’s coming a bit loose, or, sticking up, glue it back down safely with Parafin Wax.
+You might not need a whole block, but having a few scrapes of Paraffin Wax around is a great idea.
+If you see a copper wire on the pickup that looks like it’s coming a bit loose, or, sticking up, glue it back down safely with Paraffin Wax.

 5.)
 The Correct Solder

-Inside the 1mm diameter solder is a Rosin Core.
-The Rosin Core helps the solder flow more like liquid, and allows you to efficiently create solid and complete solder joints.
+Inside the solder is a Rosin Core.
+The Rosin Core helps the solder flow more like liquid and allows you to create solid and complete solder joints efficiently.